sgolebiewski-intel/openvino/docs/notebooks/typo-detector-with-output.rst

 .. parsed-literal::

-    2024-04-10 00:42:50.740632: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-04-18 01:21:29.019297: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-04-10 00:42:50.774808: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-04-18 01:21:29.053387: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 .. parsed-literal::

-    2024-04-10 00:42:51.364492: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-04-18 01:21:29.651521: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT

 Methods
 ~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 The notebook provides two methods to run the inference of typo detector
 with OpenVINO runtime, so that you can experience both calling the API